saurabdixit/RoboND-DeepLearning-Project/README.md

 2. Decoder block
 3. 1x1 convolution layer

-## Image for encoder, 1x1 convolution, and decoder block
+## ADD the image from class here

 Following section will cover above components in more details.

 ### Encoder block
 In simple words, Encoder converts an input image to high dimensional feature vector.
-For example: If you are processing an image of a golden retriver dog, it might contain features like Fur, eye-ball, tongue, teeth etc.
+For example: If you are processing an image of a golden retriver dog, it might contain features like Fur, eye-ball, tongue, teeth etc. Encoder block takes those features and assigns weights to it and modify those weights to capture relevant patterns.

 Here is my implementation of encoder layer
 ```python